ValentinBELYN/icmplib/README.md

 - `fast_mode`

   When this option is enabled and an intermediate router has been reached, skip to the next hop rather than perform additional requests.
-The `count` option then becomes the maximum number of requests in case of no responses.
+The `count` parameter then becomes the maximum number of requests in case of no responses.

   - Type: `bool`
   - Default: `False`